The Year’s 7 Best Campgrounds Near Gainesville, Florida

 This campground is an hour’s drive north of Gainesville and rests in the south section of Osceola National Forest.
 It lies right on the banks of Ocean Pond, a lake that’s ideal for water-skiing and boating.
 The campground is clean and well-kept.
 There are hot showers and drinking water sites available.

-“A nice, clean, remote campground in the north-central wetlands/pine and palmetto forests.
+“A nice, clean, remote campground in the north-central Florida wetlands/pine and palmetto forests.
 The bathrooms are clean, as are all of the campsites.” – Christopher B.

 Campground Details